top of page

 Products and tips for helping to keep money safe

-It can be very upsetting if the person we care for is the victim of a scam or fraud.
+It can be very upsetting and time consuming to resolve if the person we care for is the victim of a scam or fraud.

-There are more and more products becoming available that can help us keep their money safe.
+There are more and more solutions becoming available that can help us to manage their finances, while keeping their money safe and protected.

-Here are some ideas and products that other carers are using:
+Here are some products and solutions that other carers are using:

 Illustration of living room.png